abdulsaad209/End-to-End-DevOps-Pipeline-with-GitOps-and-DevSecOps-Principles/README.md

 ## 🔁 GitOps Workflow with ArgoCD

-- ArgoCD pulls manifests from GitHub repos
+- ArgoCD pulls manifests from Gitlab Repos
 - Syncs resources to respective EKS clusters using Kustomize
 - Enables safe, auditable, and automated deployments to **Dev and Prod** environments